f-ahmadi22/Toy_Store/README.md

     Enable users to add items to their shopping cart.

     Endpoints :
-        Add a product to user's cart : 'cart/<product_id>/' ** It needs token authentication, so user needs to login
+        Add a product to user's cart : 'cart/'  pass product id in body ** It needs token authentication, so user needs to login